 - 1 cup shredded pepper jack cheese, divided

-- 1/4 cup chopped green onion, for garnish
+- ¼ cup thinly sliced green onion, for garnish

 - Remove from the oven and garnish with chopped green onion.
 Allow to sit for about 5 minutes.
 Serve with tortilla or corn chips.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.